-This clean-up mechanism does not impose a minimal length to contrasted parts.
+The proposed clean-up mechanism does not impose a minimal length to contrasted parts.
 The length is adjusted automatically, by choosing the most meaningful subsequence in the level line.
 As an additional advantage, there is no need to estimate any probability distribution.
-Fig. 2 shows an example of the benefits of the proposed clean-up method over the one by Cao et al. [2].
+Fig. 3 shows an example of the benefits of the proposed clean-up method over the one by Cao et al. [6].
 Their version clearly produces underdetection: visually important structures are missed (notice the face in the third image).
 The proposed algorithm produces a very mild overdetection: some small noisy parts are not eliminated but no important structure is lost.
-Fig. 3 shows two more examples on images from the BSD database.
-Notice that, on the last row, MPS does not remove a few pieces of lines that should be removed (e.g., the lower wall and the roof).
-This does not occur because of a failure in MPS, but because of a faulty binarization, that is, the $\mu{k{min}}$ was not optimal in those cases.